Joe Bell (footballer)

-Joe Zen Robert Bell (born 27 April 1999) is a New Zealand professional footballer who plays as a defensive midfielder for Eliteserien club Viking and the New Zealand national team.
+Joe Zen Robert Bell (born 27 April 1999) is a professional footballer who plays as a defensive midfielder for Eliteserien club Viking.
+Born in England, he represents the New Zealand national team.

 Early and personal life

-Bell was born in Bristol, England but holds dual citizenship.
+Bell was born in Bristol, England but holds dual British and New Zealand citizenship.
 He was raised in Wānaka and Christchurch, attending Medbury School and Christ's College, Christchurch before moving aged 15 to Wellington to attend Scots College and play for the Phoenix.

 He started playing football as an eight-year-old for Ferrymead Bays.

 Club career

 Wellington Phoenix Reserves

 Bell moved to Wellington to join the Wellington Phoenix Academy under the guidance of Jess Ibrom where he started playing for the Wellington Phoenix Reserves in the New Zealand Football Championship for the 2014–15 season, playing 12 games with four starts.
 He played for the reserves for another two seasons, appearing 14 times in the 2015–16 season with 10 starts and eight times with six starts in the 2016–17 season.
 With the New Zealand football championship played over the summer, Bell played for Wellington United in the Central League during the winter.